 Thursday, March 21, 2013

-I was researching when George Chubb may have owned a store in Harlan, and I found a listing of US Postmasters for our area.
+I was researching when George Chubb may have owned a store in Harlan, and I found a listing of U.S. postmasters for our area.
 In the very early years, the postmaster in a certain area was often also the owner of a store.
 I found George Chubb in the list -- appointed in 1899.
 I also found Alfred Churchill who sold one of the Harlan stores to Egbert Marcellus Wagner.
 Both Churchill and Wagner were appointed postmasters in the years that I assume they owned the store.
 It is interesting to see that each of the small communities began to lose their post offices as mail service became consolidated in the village of Copemish.
-Here is the list I made from the information in the NARA volumes.
+Here is the list I made from information in the National Archives volumes.

 Name